Cairbr/hello-world/readme.txt

-One simply does not use rm -rf burp.
+One does not simply use rm -rf